7 Things Cobra Kai Can Teach Us About Leadership

 Listen to the Spirit of What is Said

-Numerous times throughout the show, Johnny made it clear that he was having a change of heart.
+Numerous times throughout the show, Johnny makes it clear that he is having a change of heart.
 In several instances, he pretty much said just that.
 Daniel, Kreese, Robby, etc., they did not want to hear it.
-Again, great for the show, but a horrible example to follow in real life.
+Again, great for the show but a horrible example to follow in real life.

 The same is true in all settings.
-Sure, it would be nice if people could share exactly as we ideally receive, but this is the real work.
-Furthermore, sharing and opening up is sometimes difficult, and this is especially true once someone realizes that they were wrong about something.
+Sure, it would be nice if people could share exactly as we ideally receive, but this is real work.
+Furthermore, sharing and opening up are sometimes difficult, especially when someone realizes they are wrong about something.
 We do NOT want to punish someone for being open and honest.
 We want to reward that type of behavior.

 Throughout the show, there were numerous examples of characters who wanted instant gratification.
 There are probably too many examples to mention here.
 Of course, it makes sense.
 Many today expect the same thing.
-Unfortunately, instant gratification is not always an option, and it is not always the best idea.
+Unfortunately, instant gratification is not always an option and is not always the best idea.

 Have patience.
-Breathe in… breathe out.
+Breathe in… breath out.
 It will be here before you know it.